-Our Kansas City Truck Accident Lawyer Recommends Getting the Logbook
+Our Kansas City Truck Accident Lawyer Always Recommends Reviewing the Logbook

 In the U.S, the federal government establishes these regulations to control the operations of trucking companies because truckers cross state lines.
 FMCSA regulates and monitors activities in the trucking industry to ensure that truckers follow proper procedures to increase safety on our roads.